-Carver Village Hall (Second).
-Once located on the northeast corner of Main Street East and Oak Street, the building was large enough to fill almost the entire lot.
-The building served as Carver's old Town Hall, Village Hall, meeting place, and seat of city government from the 1880s until 1956 when it was sold and the new town/village hall was built on the southwest corner of Fourth and Broadway where the Neunsinger Hotel once sat.
-This second Carver Village Hall replaced an earlier smaller frame township building, perhaps built in the 1860s.
-The north end of the old hall had a large stage to accommodate speakers, concerts, and other public functions.
-The structure had a large gymnasium/auditorium that included a basketball court with a low ceiling.
+Second Carver Village Hall, at left, during a 1951 flood (unk)

+In Dec.
+1884 the Carver Coronet Band made its first appearance in the hall.
+The structure had a large gymnasium/auditorium that was used as an opera house and roller rink, and also as a basketball court with a low ceiling.
 Because of the low ceiling Carver basketball players developed a low trajectory shot, known as the "Carver Arc".
 Immediately to the east of the public hall was a long narrow horse barn with many stalls, and to the northeast was yet another long narrow horse barn with stalls.